chris-schmitz/websocket-basics/phone-rotate/Readme.md

 ![firefox bypass](./readme_attachments/firefox-bypass.png)

-In chrome you'll need to enable the "allow insecure localhost" flag:
+In chrome you'll need to enable the "allow insecure localhost" flag by editing `chrome://flags#allow-insecure-localhost`:

 ![chrome bypass](./readme_attachments/chrome-bypass.png)

-## Launching the cube client
+## Launching the clients

 Launch the codebase.
 On your laptop/desktop launch: